![]() CONTACT: Macon County

 Board of Elections Board Members & Staff

-Director 10 Facts about Voter ID 2023 - Request to Cancel Voter Registration - Removal of Deceased Voter - Precinct Election Official Guide Federal Government - The White House - The United States Senate - United States House of Representatives State and County Government - North Carolina General Assembly - State of North Carolina Municipl Government - Town of Franklin - Town of Highlands Political Parties - North Carolina Democratic Party - North Carolina Republican Party - North Carolina Libertarian Party - North Carolina Green Party - North Carolina Constitution Party Elections - North Carolina State Board of Elections - North Carolina Election Security Information NCSBE Certifies 2022 General Election Results NC SBOE UNOFFICIAL ELECTION RESULTS State of North Carolina Macon County All Election Results Information on Voter History ABSENTEE BALLOT REQUEST PORTAL Click This portal to provide a secure way to request an absentee by mail ballot which will be mailed to you.
+Director 10 Facts about Voter ID - Request to Cancel Voter Registration - Removal of Deceased Voter Federal Government - The White House - The United States Senate - United States House of Representatives State and County Government - North Carolina General Assembly - State of North Carolina Municipl Government - Town of Franklin - Town of Highlands Political Parties - North Carolina Democratic Party - North Carolina Republican Party - North Carolina Libertarian Party Elections - North Carolina State Board of Elections - North Carolina Election Security Information NC SBOE UNOFFICIAL ELECTION RESULTS State of North Carolina Macon County All Election Results Information on Voter History ABSENTEE BALLOT REQUEST PORTAL Click This portal to provide a secure way to request an absentee by mail ballot which will be mailed to you.
 If you are active military, the spouse or dependent of an active military service member or you are a US citizen outside the United States, the portal offers a way to request and return your Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) ballot.
-These are the sample ballots for the November 7th 2023 Municipal Election.
+8 Reminders about Voter Registration in NC Board Meeting Minutes

 |